 This is a highly competitive grant scheme with only 30% of eligible applicants receiving funding in 2016.

 Please note that the Greggs Foundation is highly over-subscribed and reserves the right to close the application window if it receives more good quality applications than it is able to fund.
 Groups will be notified if the Foundation is unable to accept applications.

-The deadline for round two applications is 24 June 2017.
+The deadline for applications is 29 September 2017.